-I’m thrilled to announce that Tumblehome: One Woman’s Canoeing Adventures in the Divine Near-wilderness is going to be published!
-Part travel adventure, part spiritual memoir and great part ode to the Earth, Tumblehome will arrive in the world, thanks to the generosity of Inanna Publications, in 2021.
+I’m thrilled to announce that Tumblehome: One Woman’s Canoeing Adventures in the Divine Near Wilderness is going to be published!
+Part travel adventure, part spiritual memoir and great part ode to the Earth, Tumblehome will arrive in the world, thanks to the generosity of Inanna Publications, in spring 2021.
 Stay tuned for details!

 Tumblehome chronicles an interior journey within a series of solo canoe trips that blew all my perceptions of romance, God and my own self (gently) out of the water.
 In the healing, and testing, semi-wilderness of Ontario’s vast Algonquin Provincial Park, I paddled and portaged my way through the illusions about romantic relationships and the nature of God that had prevented me from accepting love, and myself.
 Each encounter with weather, wildlife and other trippers brought me to a place of growing acceptance and compassion, for myself and others, and to an ever-evolving and deepening experience of the Divinity in all creation (even bears).
 In our high-tech urban age, when so many people are disconnected from the natural world, Tumblehome is a timely and important exploration of where our real roots lie.